How to file a complaint regarding Kaiser’s mental health care delays

 - Clicking on the note from today’s session.
 Unless there are extenuating circumstances, the note should be available within 2-3 business days.

-Step 3: Filing an Internal Complaint with Kaiser
+Option 3: Filing an Internal Complaint with Kaiser

 All health plans are required to have an internal process for health plan members to file complaints and receive a response within 30 days.